Nigolukas/Nigolukas/README.md

 <img src="https://img.shields.io/badge/GitHub-F28705?style=for-the-badge&logo=GitHub&logoColor=black">
 </a>
 </p>
-<p>In this code, the UNO game is recreated with a graphical interface where the player plays against 3 artificial intelligences that try to make the best possible moves.
+<p>In this code in python, the UNO game is recreated with a graphical interface where the player plays against 3 artificial intelligences that try to make the best possible moves.

 To play, the numbers are used to select the position of the card to throw, with R you steal although it is also possible to do it with the mouse, with which you must also press the UNO button when the player already has a card.</p>
 </div>